CRAFTEPRENEUR an exhibition of contemporary craft

 The Jewelry Project by Deepti Sudhindra

-The Jewelry Project’jewelry moves beyond just being an ornament and is crafted with an understanding of the larger principles of design – what may be defined in recent times as ‘slow fashion’.
+The Jewelry Project’s jewelry moves beyond just being an ornament and is crafted with an understanding of the larger principles of design – what may be defined in recent times as ‘slow fashion’.
 The design endeavour is to retain a happy balance in the creation of bespoke jewelry for retail and custom craft pieces, heirlooms and gift stories for clients.

 Craft techniques of South Indian temple jewelry, Mughal kundan, Karimnagar filigree, engraving, embossing, texturing, bead knotting are all used in a contemporary context in their work, creating a neo Indian grammar of ornaments in Indian jewelry design.